AnaSantos05/AnaSantos05/README.md

  🔭 I’m currently working on my personal website.

  🎓 I'm currently studying Computer and Informatics Engineering at Aveiro's University.

+ 🎨 Profile picture drawn by me.

  🌱 I’m currently learning Assembly and Python.

  💬 Ask me about anything on Discord: `DuoSky`

  ⚡ Besides coding I really like drawing and animating :D

  </div>